Working to understand the complex factors underpinning biodiversity declines and creating tools to improve biodiversity outcomes.

 Research teams in this initiative are working to:

-1. Using genomics to comprehensively describe species and communities, and understand how populations of target species are adapting to different conditions,
+1. Use genomics to comprehensively describe species and communities, and understand how populations of target species are adapting to different conditions,

-2. integrating data streams from remote sensing and climate data to evaluate land use and climate change and determine how these drive population declines and distributions
+2. Integrate data streams from remote sensing and climate data to evaluate land use and climate change and determine how these drive population declines and distributions,

-3. engineering computer vision and artificial intelligence systems for automated tracking of populations and ecological interactions in the field
+3. Engineer computer vision and artificial intelligence systems for automated tracking of populations and ecological interactions in the field,

-4. assessing how biodiversity contributes to ecosystem function and economic systems and
+4. Assess how biodiversity contributes to ecosystem function and economic systems, and

-5. collecting information from surveys and social media to define how different demographic and stakeholder groups value biodiversity and what factors constrain their ability adopt practices which can improve biodiversity outcomes.
+5. Collect information from surveys and social media to define how different demographic and stakeholder groups value biodiversity and what factors constrain their ability to adopt practices which improve biodiversity outcomes.

 Convener